Want to learn more about this at Kettering Health?

 Fact: You do not need your doctor to write you a prescription or complete an order form for you to have a screening mammogram.
 Women can self-refer to make an appointment for their annual mammogram for earlier detection of breast cancer.

-“If you are a woman and 40 or older, you should have a mammogram every year, even if your doctor forgets to mention it,” said Dr. Manion.
+“If you are a woman and 40 or older, you should have a mammogram every year, even if your doctor forgets to mention it,” says Dr. Musser.

 Myth #4: I have breast implants, so mammograms are not a viable option because it could cause my implants to rupture.